Stellar Spectra Models Classification and Parameter Estimation Using Machine Learning Algorithms: Methods

 \subsection{Artificial Neural Networks}

-Since the results obtained in different projects using artificial neural networks (ANNs) (\citep{Navarro_2012, Villavicencio_2020, Sharma_2019, Bu_2020, Sharma_2020, Snider_2001}), we proposed a system based on the recurrent network structure.
-The main reason is the nature of the values in the dataset, the input features have variations because of the added noise that results in a same source that produce different outputs after measure the equivalent-width, in addition some models will have a similar numerical combination of features.
-Therefore one of the main properties the system needs to have is the capacity to distinguish between the variations produced for the different levels of noise added to the models, one classic solution is the connection between the neurons and also the feedback connections.
+Since the results obtained in different projects using artificial neural networks (ANNs) (\citep{Navarro_2012, Villavicencio_2020, Sharma_2019, Bu_2020, Sharma_2020, Snider_2001}), we proposed a system based on the recurrent network structure, and following the idea of reduce the necessity of high computational resources, we explore the simple network structures and non-network structures needed to complete the tasks.

+The election of this type of network structure is based on the type of input data, which is a numerical vector with an specific sequence for each spectrum, and the values will change in relation with the noise in the spectrum.
+Additional to this, the system needs to have is the capacity to distinguish between the nearby models.
+One classic solution to the systems with very similar possible outputs is the connection between the neurons and also the feedback connections.

-The full system that we propose follows the next steps: First, we modify the models adding different levels of white noise in order to obtain spectra with high noise level (20 S/N) and low noise (115 S/N), the next step is reducing the dimensionality of the data, this is as we mentioned, measure specific lines as a similar way to an equivalent width measurement, the next step it is training the machine learning algorithms, as most of the theory says we take $80\%$ of the total models to make the training process and the other $20\%$ to do the test process.
-On Figure \ref{fig: Flux Diagram} we show the flux diagram of the system.
+The full system that we propose follows the next steps: First, we modify the models adding different levels of white noise in order to obtain spectra with high noise level (20 S/N) and low noise (115 S/N), this part of the system has the purpose of providing noisy spectra to the machine learning algorithms, and generate the capacity to deal with future observed spectra which naturally have noise.
+The next step is reducing the dimensionality of the data, this is as we mentioned, measure specific lines as a similar way to an equivalent width measurement.
+The final step is training the machine learning algorithms, as most of the current projects, we randomly take $80\%$ of the total models to make the training process and the other $20\%$ to do the test process.
+On Figure \ref{fig: Flux Diagram} we show step by step the process of the system.

-Also, we are using another sample of synthetic spectra with different levels of noise in order to make a similar fitting process that any user will do with observed spectra.
-This part is important because we want to be sure that the system can deal with different synthetic noise levels and improved the system before it is in contact with an observed spectrum that does not have a controlled S/N.
+For the training process, we use a total of 25718 synthetic spectra, 3674 base models with 7 different levels of signal to noise ratio (S/N) plus the clean spectrum.
+Also, in order to make a similar fitting process that any user will do with observed spectra, we established an "extra-test" database with 420 models that consist of 60 base models that we randomly extract from the full database, this models also with 7 different levels of S/N. This part is important because we want to be sure that the system can deal with different synthetic noise levels and improved the system before it is in contact with an observed spectrum that does not have a controlled S/N.